 Disabling User Provisioning

-To disable SCIM provisioning temporarily, uncheck the option box for “Enable user provisioning with SCIM”.
+To temporarily disable SCIM provisioning, uncheck the option box for “Enable user provisioning with SCIM"

-To disable SCIM provisioning entirely, delete the existing token.
+To permanently disable SCIM provisioning, delete the existing token.

 ⚠️ Deleting the token will cause SCIM actions to fail authentication in your IdP.
 You should disable the SCIM configuration in your IdP after this action.